PunchThrough/bean-docs/src/features/ibeacon.md

 }
 ```

-Here's what the sketch does:
+Here's what the code does:

 **Line 2:** Disable saving the Bean's BLE configuration to non-volatile memory.